ErrorTzy/writings/papers/WS_Draft.md

 The essential feature of definitions (and explanations) is that they are inherently *asymmetric*: nothing can define itself, and if $A$ is defined by $B$, then $B$ cannot be defined by $A$.
 However, this only applies to "real definitions," not "nominal definitions."
 For example, we may nominally define "A is on the left side of B" by "B is on the right side of A," and define "B is on the right side of A" by "A is on the left side of B." In fact, this kind of circularity probably appears occasionally when terms are defined in the dictionary.

-Given this distinction, we cannot say that any definition in our language establishes fundamentality.
+Given this distinction, we cannot say that any definition in our language trace fundamentality.
 Only the "real" ones trace fundamentality.
 The same principle applies to explanation.
 Although grounding relations are explanatory, they are not explanation relations per se.
 Explanation is (in)famously context-sensitive (==citation to van Fraassen, Kitcher==).
 It depends on things such as what we're emphasizing, and what interests our audience.
 Grounding relations, by contrast, are intended to be worldly, "objectively objective", and context-independent.
 Since they are separate, only "real" explanation can trace fundamentality.
 This leads neo-Aristotelians to embrace *sometimes-ism* about explanation or definition.

 ## Objective Metaphysical Privilege